Property and Debt Division

 - Any prior marriages

-- Vocational skills, employability, estate, liabilities, needs, opportunity for future acquisition of capital assets, and income of each spouse
+- Vocational skills, employability, estate, liabilities, needs, the opportunity for future acquisition of capital assets, and income of each spouse

 - The contribution of a spouse as a homemaker.